 “The function of a myth is to provide a logical model capable of overcoming a contradiction.
 The myth proves that things have always been like this, that things will never change.”
 Antjie Krog, Country of My Skull: Guilt, Sorrow and the Limits of Forgiveness in the New South Africa, Times Books, Random House, New York, 1998, p.
 250.

-You might find the following conclusion alarming.
+You might find what follows alarming.
 Our society’s most cherished assertions are weapon myths opposed to peace.
 The weapon/peace dialectic corrodes human conscience, the way sugary saliva melts tooth enamel and acid rain dissolves marble.

-As I toss these myths up and bat them out to you, track their trajectories fearlessly and step under them; don’t duck your head.
-Only your reasoned intuition can replace the measured platitudes of weapon mentality.
+As I toss these myths up and bat them out to you, track their flight and step under it fearlessly; don’t duck your head.
+Only your reasoned intuition can replace the platitudes of weapon mentality.

-The whole world is acquainted with a book called On War, but no equivalent On Peace.
-This cultural one-sidedness reveals the extent of our ignorance, apathy and stupidity.
+The whole world is familiar with a book called On War, but no equivalent On Peace.
+This cultural gap reveals the extent of our ignorance, apathy and stupidity.

 According to Karl von Clausewitz, author of the proverbial text On War, (that ultimate exercise in weapon pedantry): “War is a continuation of diplomacy (foreign policy) by other means.”
 Might as well conclude that agriculture is a continuation of candy bars by other means.
 Check out the fortune spent on preparations for combat, even in peacetime, versus the pittance paid to professional diplomats.
 Warfare is a continuation of weapon technology in its purest form, the conversion of society’s potential energy into kinetic mayhem.